wandb/wandb/README.md

 # Contribution guidelines

-Weights & Biases ❤️ open source and we welcome contributions from the community!
+Weights & Biases ❤️ open source, and we welcome contributions from the community!
 See the [Contribution guide](https://github.com/wandb/wandb/blob/main/CONTRIBUTING.md) for more information on the development workflow and the internals of the wandb library.
 For wandb bugs and feature requests, visit [GitHub Issues](https://github.com/wandb/wandb/issues) or contact support@wandb.com .

 &nbsp;